 Because Kanban is all about the workflow, what should be discussed at this point are any possible changes that the team can make in order to make the flow even smoother and efficient.
 Also - should there be any bottlenecks, the daily stand-up is the right time to work on their best resolution.

-This is the question, which main aim to empower the entire team to strive for constant improvement.
-By allowing for the change suggestions to come from anyone on the team, there are greater chances on making them a success.
+The aim of this question is to empower the entire team to strive for constant improvement (Kaizen).
+By allowing for the change suggestions to come from anyone on the team, there are greater chances of making them a success.

 ... what else matters during a daily stand-up?